enthalpy change

 If you were asked to write an equation to show the standard enthalpy of combustion (ΔcHo) of carbon you would write:

 However if you were asked to write an equation to show the standard enthalpy of formation of carbon dioxide gas, what would you write?
-Well the equation below show the standard enthalpy of formation of carbon dioxide:
+Well the equation below shows the standard enthalpy of formation of carbon dioxide:

 C(s) + O2(g)CO2(g)